-Distribution: Occurring in the northeastern and southeastern regions of Washington; Washington south to California, east to Montana, Wyoming, and Utah.
+Distribution: Occurring east of the Cascades crest in Washington; Washington to California, east to Montana, Wyoming, and Utah.

-Habitat: Dry meadows, open coniferous forests, and riparian areas at mid to higher elevations.
+Habitat: Dry meadows, open coniferous forests, and riparian areas from middle elevations to the subalpine.

 Conservation Status: Not of concern